Coder-RD/Java_Challenge/README.md

 5. The same instance is returned for subsequent calls.

 This challenge helped strengthen my understanding of **private constructors, static members, object creation, instance management, and design patterns in Java**.

-## 🎯 What I Learned

-Through this challenge, I learned:

-- How the Singleton Design Pattern works.
-- How to restrict direct object creation using a private constructor.
-- How static variables can maintain a single class instance.
-- How static methods can provide access to a shared instance.
-- How object creation can be controlled inside a class.
-- How design patterns can be implemented using Core Java concepts.
-- How OOP concepts can be applied to practical programming problems.

 ## 📂 Day 53 Files